NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 • Obtain information about the child’s current functioning, including: school attendance, attainments, emotional and behavioural state, peer relationships, mobility, and any use of aids.

-• Obtain history and observations from all caregivers, including mothers and fathers; and others if acting as significant caregivers including obtaining their views on the child’s health difficulties.
+• Obtain history and observations from all caregivers, including mothers and fathers, and others if acting as significant caregivers, including obtaining their views on the child’s health difficulties.

 • Explore sources of support which the parent is receiving and using, including social media and support groups.
 Ascertain whether there has been, or is currently, involvement of early help services or children’s social care.
-If so, these professionals need to be involved in discussion about emerging health concerns.
+If so, these professionals need to be involved in discussions about emerging health concerns.

-Following the medical and psycho social assessment a multi professional meeting is required to gain a ‘consensus’ about the child’s state of health needs, and whether the PP is explained and resolved by a verified medical condition in the child, or whether concerns remain.
+Following the medical and psychosocial assessment, a multi-professional meeting is required to gain a ‘consensus’ about the child’s state of health needs, and whether the PP is explained and resolved by a verified medical condition in the child, or whether concerns remain.

 Additionally, agreement should be reached regarding the following:

-• How the child and the family need to be supported to function better alongside any remaining symptoms, using a Health and Education Rehabilitation Plan (see Appendix).
+• How the child and the family need to be supported to function better alongside any remaining symptoms, using a Health and Education Rehabilitation Plan

 • If the child does not have a secondary care paediatric Consultant involved in their care, consideration needs to be given to involving local services.